lcgodoy/mid_atlantic_forecasts/Readme.md

 1. Run `01_import_summer_flounder.R` to pull in and filter these data
 1. Run `02_get_summer_flounder_params.R` to mine parameters from summer flounder stock assessment tables
 1. Run `03_prep_stan_data.R` to reshape the data for the DRM
-1. Run `04_run_drms_local.R` to actually run the models locally on your machine.
+1. Run `04_run_drms.R` to actually run the models.
 Be warned they are memory- and storage-intensive, and set up to run on a HPC.
 1. Run `05_convergence_checks.R` to summarize diagnostics for the models.
 1. Run `06_model_evaluation.R` to iterate over converged models, create alternative models (SDMs, persistence forecast), and quantify model skill.
 1. Run `07_thin_posteriors.R` to thin the Stan outputs and make them tractable files.
 (You can skip this; the outputs of it are on GitHub, so you can still examine the thinned posteriors without running any Stan code or having the full posterior files, which are large.)